tjavaheripour/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 some challenges that I was encountered with Outcomes Based on Launch Date :
 1. first of all I should extract the year from the “Date Created Conversion” column.
-So I solved it with year() function 2.I had doubt about how should I fill the columns, rows, and value of pivot table  with appropriate fields.Because this pivot table was based on outcome and Launch Date so I put "Date created conversion as" Rows and outcomes as Columns.
+So I solved it with year() function
+2. I had doubt about how should I fill the columns, rows, and value of pivot table  with appropriate fields.Because this pivot table was based on outcome and Launch Date so I put "Date created conversion as" Rows and outcomes as Columns.
-3.I found some difficulties with how could I hide live label because it ask us to filter the column labels to show only "successful," "failed," and "canceled."
+3. I found some difficulties with how could I hide live label because it ask us to filter the column labels to show only "successful," "failed," and "canceled."
 However, I found I could unselect live lable either from a line chart or put filter on column lables.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?